senhorinfinito/atlas-ai/README.md

 ### Sinking from Hugging Face Datasets

-It is recommended to sink directly from a Hugging Face dataset.
+It is **recommended** to sink directly from a Hugging Face dataset.
 This will sink the entire dataset, preserving the original schema and automatically handling multimodal data such as images and audio.
+Atlas also supports inline multimodal data, like text, audio etc. to binray data and ingest it.

 ```python
 from datasets import load_dataset